Most Active Stories

 TOBEY: Thank you, Neal.

 CONAN: ...we're going to be hearing more tape from the United Nation's General Assembly earlier in the week.
 We heard several world leaders speaking on critical issues, most importantly on the looming crisis with Iran.
 Today, the Israeli prime minister and the new president of Egypt as well.
 Stay with us.
 I'm Neal Conan.
 It's the TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.